asdf-format/asdf/docs/asdf/developer_overview.rst

 retrieves the extensions from the global config and selects those that are compatible with the ``AsdfFile``'s ASDF Standard version.
 It returns the resulting list, which is assigned to the ``_plugin_extensions`` variable.
-The term "plugin extensions" constrasts with "user extensions" which are additional extensions provided by the user as an argument to ``AsdfFile.__init__``.
+The term "plugin extensions" contrasts with "user extensions" which are additional extensions provided by the user as an argument to ``AsdfFile.__init__``.

 The extension lists are used by ``AsdfFile`` to create the file's ``ExtensionList``